tomer-openfin/os-launchpad/README.md

 | `RUNTIME_VERSION`         | Set the `runtime` in the manifest.                                                                             |                   |
 | `USERNAME`                | Default login Username.                                                                                        |        ✅         |

+### Project Structure/Architecture

+Project structure follows a more modular "pod" style file directory system following mostly a functional approach.
+The following are the main libraries used which all have a specific use case.

+`react` - used mostly as view library.
+Local component state is used sparingly.

+`redux`/`react-redux` - data layer and global store across the application.
+Some business logic can be organized here through `connect`/`containers`.
+Redux actions follow the [flux standard action (FSA) object structure](https://github.com/redux-utilities/flux-standard-action).
+Where async action's types follow a `_REQUEST`, `_SUCCESS`, and `_FAILURE` flow.

+`redux-saga` - business logic layer.
+A middleware that handles async side effects based off of redux actions.

+`styled-components` - chosen styling library.
+It works well with the project structure and the modular components.

+`storybook` - development tool to easily build components in isolation.

+This Application can be viewed as a completely known machine where actions come from the user, fin, and the backend.
+These async events are passed to our sagas to handle what should be the logic/flow and outcome of these events.

+#### /assets

+Assets are imported and used inside components.
+Assets will be hashed and fingerprinted on build.

+#### /components

+Components modularly organized and split into 3 categories.
+UI, Components, and Admin Components.

+`UI` - components should be very simple and shared across multiple components.
+Probably best if UI components are not composed of anything but itself.
+If it composes other UI components, then maybe it belongs in the `Components` category.
+UI components should not contain a `Container` file.

+`Components` - Composed of multiple components and shared across all states of the application (admin vs non-admin users).

+`Admin Components` - Components that will only appear for admin users.

+Component directories follow the following structure:

+- Component.css.ts
+- Component.story.tsx
+- Component.tsx
+- ComponentContainer.ts
+- index.ts
+- utils.ts(x)

+#### /config

+os-launchpad's window configurations for all of its application windows.

+#### /hocs

+Higher order components which share specific functionality related to multiple components.

+#### /layoutsService

+Should be treated as if it were its own repository.
+Idea being that this may be moved to the layoutsService itself, but for now lives in os-launchpad.
+Most of the logic was actually taken from the demos directory of openfin-layouts.

+#### /redux

+Redux slices of state and where each slice is split into its own directory.
+These directories follow the following structure:

+- actions.ts - contains both action types and action creators
+- index.ts - exports all modules within its directory where reducer is the default export
+- reducer.ts - redux reducer
+- saga.ts - saga pertaining to only the actions within its slice of state
+- selectors.ts - helper functions to retrieved data from this slice of state
+- types.ts

+#### /samples

+Sample data used in tests and storybook.

+#### /services

+Services which touch outside dependencies.
+ApiService is the layer in which we communicate to either the backend for enterprise or localstorage for non-enterprise.

+#### /styles

+Housing for os-launchpad's style guide/system.

+#### /types

+Accumulation of types throughout the project.

+#### /utils

+Toolbox of various helper functions.

 ### Remote debugging

 #### React